mohamednader973/landing-page-final-masterudacity/README.md

 This is a basic landing page that uses Javascript to create a NavBar dynamically and to highlight sections when scrolled.
 The project uses HTML, CSS, and Javascript.

-######References that you have used
+**References that you have used......**
-1.stack overflow
+- stack overflow
-2.w3 school for javascript
+- w3 school for javascript
-3.udacity lessons & practices
+- udacity lessons & practices

 **Brief about important files in my project**